pysal/governance/README.md

-exercise judgement in the adoption of community standards across PySAL, and may initiate and merge any commit related to package infrastructure, documentation, continuous-integration scaffolding, etc. In certain circumstances the council may also initiate and merge critical bugfixes and/or generate a package release.
+exercise judgement in the adoption of community standards across PySAL, and may initiate and merge any commit related to package infrastructure, documentation, continuous-integration scaffolding, etc. In certain circumstances the council may also initiate and merge pull requests and/or generate a package release.
 These responsibilities are intended to provide a vehicle for community standardization, not subvert the authority of any package maintainers.